enterspeedhq/enterspeed-docs/docs/tooling/cli/keep-schemas-in-version-control.md

 <!-- <ReactPlayer controls="true" url='https://www.youtube-nocookie.com/watch?v=KVPvNjcZLvc' /> -->

 ## Why would you have your schemas in version control

-One of the prime benefits of having your schemas locally is that your will have the changes to your Enterspeed schemas as part of the version control history.
+One of the prime benefits of having your schemas locally is that you will have the changes to your Enterspeed schemas as part of the version control history.

-Lets imagine you are creating a new feature for your site.
-By having your schemas in version control you will now get the full story of changes made to support this new feature, not only the code changes you did to your site, but also the schema changes you did to support the new feature.
+Let's imagine you are creating a new feature for your site.

+By having your schemas in version control you will now get the full story of changes made to support this new feature, not only the code changes you did to your site but also the schema changes you did to support the new feature.

 ## Prepare your local environment

 ### 1. Install Enterspeed CLI

-First of of you must install the Enterspeed CLI.
+First, you must install the Enterspeed CLI.
 If you haven't worked with the CLI, take a look at the [Getting started guide](./getting-started.md).

 The guide includes everything, incl. installation, authenticating and selecting the right tenant.

 ### 2. Clone schemas and deployment plan

-If you already have a tenant with multile schemas deployed to multiple environments you can clone these schemas and extract a deployment plan to your local machine.
+If you already have a tenant with multiple schemas deployed to multiple environments you can clone these schemas and extract a deployment plan to your local machine.

 If you are starting a new tenant, you can just skip this step.

 #### Clone schemas
-This will clone all your schemas from Enterspeed to your local machine in a folder called `Schemas`.

 ```
 es-cli schema clone
 ```

+This will clone all your schemas from Enterspeed to your local machine in a folder called `Schemas`.

 #### Extract deployment plan
-This will extract a deployment plan for the given environment.
-The deployment plan is a `json` file containing the schema alias an version number for all schemas deployed to the environment.

 ```
 es-cli deployment extract -e [your environment name]
 ```

+This will extract a deployment plan for the given environment.
+The deployment plan is a `json` file containing the schema alias and version number for all schemas deployed to the environment.

 #### Push changes to your repository

 You can now commit and push all your schemas and deployment plan to your repository and we are ready to start working with the schemas.

 ## Working with schema locally

-### 3. Create new schema or update existing
+### 3. Create a new schema or update an existing one

-Lets say you start working on a new feature for your site.
+Let's say you start working on a new feature for your site.

 Depending on your version control branch strategy, you might create a feature branch to keep changes isolated until ready for a PR or to be merged into the main branch.